Personalising cancer care with digital cancer PROMs

 PROMs are crucial tools that provide insight from a patient’s perspective with regard to symptoms, functional status, and quality of life.
 Such measures would be very important in guiding patient care, especially in cancer treatment, where symptom burden and emotional wellbeing have dominant impacts on both treatment outcome and patient satisfaction.

-Learn more about our digital solutions that enable a streamlined digital PROMs collection to improve patient care and engagement, leading to significant cost savings and better health outcomes.
+Learn more about our digital solutions that enable streamlined digital PROMs collection to improve patient care and engagement, leading to significant cost savings and better cancer patient reported outcomes.

 Of course, collecting PROMs on paper is a laborious job, and it doesn’t come cheap either.
 Their estimation at Cromwell Hospital was that distributing, chasing, and data entry from paper-based PROMs cost them about £63 per patient.
 Added to this, the response rate from paper questionnaires was only 7%, making meaningful, actionable data hard to collate.